visionmedia/expressjs.com/en/guide/routing.md

 {% include admonitions/caution.html content=note-dollar-character %}

 {% capture note-path-to-regexp %}
   Express uses [path-to-regexp](https://www.npmjs.com/package/path-to-regexp) for matching the route paths; see the path-to-regexp documentation for all the possibilities in defining route paths.
+[Express Playground Router](https://bjohansebas.github.io/playground-router/) is a handy tool for testing basic Express routes, although it does not support pattern matching.
 {% endcapture %}

 {% include admonitions/note.html content=note-path-to-regexp %}